-For approval of the loan, you have to submit the completed Residential Loan Agreement along with all necessary documentation.
-Documentation is needed only in case of Residential TSP Loan and the requirements have been highlighted as follows.
+For the approval of the loan, you have to submit the completed Residential Loan Agreement along with all necessary documentation.
+Documentation is needed only in the case of Residential TSP Loan and the requirements have been highlighted as follows.

 - Residential Loan

 All documents must be from a third party.
 Also, the documents cannot be dated more than 24 months ago from the date in TSO Loan Agreement.